asehmb/Calgary-map-website/README.md

 -python3 -m venv .venv
 -source .venv/bin/activate -- assuming MacOs or linux

-run pip install requirements.txt
+run pip install requirements.txt / or run make setup

-do cd .. to return to the main directory run make flask in another terminal, run make dev in a web browser, open `http://localhost:3000`
+do cd .. to return to the main directory run make flask in another terminal, run npm install do cd .. to return to the main directory / or run make setup run make dev in a web browser, open `http://localhost:3000`
 A dev environment should be set up now!